Early Views of Bunker Hill (1930s - Present)

 The development of Bunker Hill caused much controversy.
 The creation of the Public Works Administration and the 1949 U.S. Federal Housing Act helped quickly to clear and acquire the land on which "slum and blighted" areas of Downtown's Bunker Hill were situated.
 The city cleared the land and sold this land to private and public development according to the plan made by the CRA.*

-(1951)^.^ – View looking northwest from the top of the Hall of Records showing Bunker Hill as it appeared in the early 1950s.
+(1951)* – View looking northwest from the top of the Hall of Records showing Bunker Hill as it appeared in the early 1950s.
 The Four Level Interchange is seen under construction at center-right.
 Parking lots fill the void where apartment houses once stood.
 Court Street is seen at left running away from the camera.
 At lower-right is the instersection of Temple and Hill streets.
-At lower-center is the eastern terminus of the Hill Street Tunnels.
+At lower-center is the northern terminus of the Hill Street Tunnels.
 The Hollywood Hills and Hollywood Sign can be seen in the distance.

 Historical Notes